Ocramius/zf2-best-practices/slides-prototyping/marco-suggestions.md

 # implementing the application logic

  - decide what web interface you want: Web-pages?
 API?
     - if it's an API, do you REALLY need an API?
+       - API
+    - we will go web-first for our case